isomerpages/scdf-ebsc/index.md

   - infopic:
       title: Managing Operational Stress
       subtitle: Learn about possible stressors
-      description: Learning about possible stressors and their impacts is the first step in managing stress and increasing resilience.
+      description: Learning about possible stressors and their impact is the first step in managing stress and increasing resilience.
       button: Start learning
       url: /managing-operational-stress